 The nearest airport to Strasbourg is Strasbourg (SXB) Airport which is 9.7 km away.

 Other nearby airports include Karlsruhe/Baden Baden (FKB) (33.2 km), Stuttgart (STR) (107 km), Basel (BSL) (110.6 km) and Zurich (ZRH) (139.9 km).

 Strasbourg is well-connected by train.
 See below the travel time to Strasbourg from a number of European cities:

 Strasbourg’s public transport network today includes 6 tram lines and 30 bus routes serving Strasbourg and its surrounding area.
-There are 2 tram stops near the European Parliament:
+There are 2 tram stops near the Regional Council of Grand Est: